Allen-wyson/epfl-sysid/examquestions/examquestions.md

 ## 1. Compare impulse, step, sum of sinusoids, discrete random processes and PRBS signals in terms of their spectra and their degrees of excitation.

+- __Impulse__: Constant 1 spectrum and excitation in all frequencies, infinite degree of excitation.
+The signal has very low energy as it inputs zero energy everywhere except at $`k=0`$.

 ## 2. How can we find the impulse response of a system using the correlation approach?

 ## 3. How is a PRBS generated?
 What is the period of a PRBS?
 How can its richness at low frequencies be improved?